 |RISE is an Intransitive verb – a verb used without a direct object|

 |“Smoke was rising from the chimney.” – the intransitive verb RISE has no object (*from the chimney* tells us where the smoke is coming from, it is not the object of the verb.)|

-Many of my private English students are confused by words with a similar sound or meaning.
+Many of my private English students are confused by the words RAISE and RISE.
+Words that have a similar sound or meaning, but are used with different grammar.
 I often confuse similar words in Japanese too!
-(My second language.)
+(My own second language.)

-The verb raise has over 12 uses, rise has around 15!
-I have chosen 2 meanings of each word that my students confused.
-The definitions are below.
+The verb raise has over 12 uses, and rise has around 15!
+I have chosen 2 meanings for each word, the meanings that my own English students often confuse.